JaredPersellin/Personal_Projects/README.md

 The AssemblyParser contains two examples of a java program that parses and partially compiles SICXE code.

-BreadthAndDelpthSearch_inC contains snippets from two programs for a manual breadth and deapth first search.
+BreadthAndDelpthSearch_inC contains snippets from two programs for a manual breadth and depth first search.

 C- Semantic Analyzer is a semantic Analyzer in Java for a loosely C based program.